 University of Washington Bothell

-- Students who applied for a Mary Gates Research Scholarship can also apply for a UWB Undergraduate Research Award; however, students cannot receive both at the same time.
+- Students who applied for a Mary Gates Research, Leadership or Venture Scholarship can also apply for a UW Bothell Founder Fellow Scholarship; however, students cannot receive both at the same time.

 Complete applications must include the following documents in this order:

 - Applicant and mentor information

 - Letter of support from faculty mentor

 - Project description.
 (No more than two pages, double spaced, 11-12 point font) Answer in terms comprehensible to a non-specialist the following prompt: In your own words, describe your research project (goals) and what you and your faculty mentor hope to learn from your work (outcomes).

 - Student background and qualifications (No more than one page, double spaced, 11-12 point font).
 Describe your previous training and experience (course work, creative activity, laboratory experience, work and life experience) that has prepared you to successfully complete this project.
 Discuss your motivations for getting involved or starting the research project and how this work contributes to your education and to the development of your future career plans.
 Include the length of time you have worked with your mentor.